 By actively positioning yourself and saying, “This is who I am.
 This is what I stand for,” automatically, you will position yourself and stand against something.
 Not because you want to hurt other people or because you want to be a bully, or because you want to be, whatever.
 It is just what it is.

-First of all, people on LinkedIn are in a business mindset which makes it easier to communicate with them.
-In my perception, a lot of people who are active on Facebook or Instagram, they rather use this platform to communicate to their friends or to be entertained.
-While people use LinkedIn to be informed.
+First of all, LinkedIn is for those already in a business mindset, making it easier to communicate with them.
+Furthermore, many people who are active on Facebook or Instagram would instead use it to speak to their friends, family, or entertainment.
+In comparison, people use LinkedIn to be informed.

-Social media is a communication, information, and entertainment tool.
-Sometimes, especially when you want to sell, when you want to do business, when you’re out there because you want to network.
-When you have this mindset and you approach Facebook or Instagram, it might not be the easiest way to get your message across.
+Social media is a critical vessel for communication, information, and also as an entertainment tool.
+Sometimes, when you want to sell, you’re out there because you want to network.
+When you have this mindset approaching Facebook or Instagram, it might not be the easiest way to get your message across.
 While on LinkedIn, people are in the mindset, “We’re doing business here,” so it’s easier to reach them.

-Second thing is that Facebook is super saturated at the moment.
-They have like 2.5 billion users.
+Furthermore, consider that Facebook is completely saturated at the moment.
+They have around 2.5 billion users.
 On LinkedIn, we have 700 million, so it makes a huge difference.

 Also, when you look at the user numbers, Instagram is a teenage platform.
 72% of all Instagram users are teenagers.
-If your product or services are not teenage-related, then it doesn’t make sense to spend much time on it.
+If your product or services are not teenage-related, it doesn’t make sense to spend much time.
 LinkedIn, definitely the typical user is older.
 41% of all millionaires use LinkedIn, so especially have a high-end product, spend more time on LinkedIn.